John-AE/portfolio/README.md

 # Data Scientist / Analyst

 ### Executive Summary
-  A professional with a background in Project Management seeking to transition into data science having garnered skills towards data analysis and engineering via self-study.
+  A professional with a background in Project Management seeking to transition into data science having garnered skills towards data analysis via self-study.

 ### Education
 > Master of Technology Management (Aug 2016 – May 2018)